Matt Lauer’s Accuser Is Shopping A Tell-All Book

 “There is no way that he’s thinking about returning to work at all.
 How could he?
 He knows there’s no TV role for him now.
 And, to be honest, it’s the furthest thing from his mind.”

-Mercury News says that Lauer continues to lay low in the Hamptons trying to get used to his “new normal” which includes a lot of isolation.
+Mercury News says that Lauer continues to lay low in the Hamptons trying to get used to his “new normal,” which includes a lot of isolation.
 Friends say that he used to be a very busy guy, and now he has nothing but time on his hands.
-The former morning newsman and his estranged wife, Annette Roque are still in the process of a drawn-out divorce with no clear end date.
+The former morning newsman and his estranged wife, Annette Roque, are still in the process of a drawn-out divorce with no clear end date.

-With his additional time at home and around his kids, Jack, 17, Romy, 14, and Thijs, 11, Lauer is trying to make up for the damage done in the last few years and cement his relationship with his kids according to friends.
+With his additional time at home and around his kids – Jack, 17, Romy, 14, and Thijs, 11, – Lauer is trying to make up for the damage done in the last few years and cement his relationship with his kids, according to friends.

 “He’s trying to get by (by) putting all his energy into his kids.
 He is working on his relationship with his kids.
 They have a good relationship, but they’ve been through a lot.”